 (9) In any proceedings a document purporting to be a copy of a surety undertaking and purporting to be certified by the relevant official to be a copy of a surety undertaking entered into in accordance with this section is evidence of the surety undertaking without proof of the signature of the relevant official.

-[(10) deleted]

 [Section 43A inserted by No. 6 of 2008 s.
 26; amended by No. 20 of 2013 s.
 29.]

 44. When surety undertaking extends to different time or different time and place substituted under s.
 31